Progressive Arthritis | Identical Pattern to SLAC | Motion-Preserving Salvage

 SNAC (Scaphoid Nonunion Advanced Collapse) wrist represents the predictable pattern of progressive arthritis that develops following untreated or failed treatment of scaphoid nonunion.
 It shares an identical arthritis progression pattern with SLAC (Scapholunate Advanced Collapse) wrist, differing only in the underlying etiology.

-The natural history of untreated scaphoid nonunion leads to SNAC wrist in the vast majority of cases, with Mack et al. demonstrating radioscaphoid arthritis in 97% of patients within 10 years.
+The natural history of untreated scaphoid nonunion leads to SNAC wrist in the vast majority of cases.
+In the defining study by Mack et al. (1984), degenerative change followed a predictable, time-dependent sequence: lesions confined to the scaphoid at a mean of 8.2 years, radioscaphoid arthritis at 17.0 years and generalised wrist arthritis at 31.6 years, with few non-unions remaining free of arthritis beyond 10 years.
 Understanding this progression is essential for:

 - Counseling patients regarding the importance of scaphoid nonunion treatment